waylyrics/waylyrics/doc/BUILD_GUIDE_UBUNTU.zh_en.md

 Before compiling, please make sure that your network communication is good, otherwise it is likely to get stuck at the beginning of compiling.

-This document has Waylyrics installed globally by default, and advanced players can put some of the files into ~/.local/share.
+This document has Waylyrics installed globally by default, and advanced users can put some of the files into ~/.local/share.

 Alternatively, you can install a compiled binary package from [Spark Store](https://spark-app.store/).
 ```shell